ietf-wg-cellar/matroska-specification/index_matroska.md

 ### Physical Types

 Each level can have different meanings for audio and video.
 The ORIGINAL_MEDIUM tag can be used to specify a string for ChapterPhysicalEquiv = 60\.
-Here is the list of possible levels for both audio and video :
+Here is the list of possible levels for both audio and video:

 | ChapterPhysicalEquiv | Audio | Video | Comment |
 |:---------------------|:------|:------|:--------|